Rangel Highlights Importance of Helping Veterans

 In the afternoon, participants were able to access the VA Mobile Health Unit to discuss health care concerns and enroll for VA Healthcare.
 Employment resources were also offered by the Department of Labor in the form of training and career counseling.
 Veterans were able to record their personal experiences with the Veterans’ History Project, preserving their testimony on the realities of war for the benefit of future generations.

-A decorated Korean War veteran with the Purple Heart and Bronze medal, Rangel has always has long been a fervent supporter of America's fighting men and women.
+A decorated Korean War veteran with the Purple Heart and Bronze Star Medal, Rangel has always has long been a fervent supporter of America's fighting men and women.
 During his extensive congressional career, he led the establishment of the Office of Minority Veterans Affairs and the Veterans Outreach Center in Harlem.
 He has also advocated the rights of our gay and lesbian veterans by introducing the Restore Honor to Service Members Act, which would correct the records of individuals who were dishonorably charged under “Don’t Ask, Don’t Tell” (DADT).
 Currently, he is fighting to pass the Veterans E-Health & Telemedicine Support (VETS) Act of 2013.
 The law would allow telemedicine to be accessed by veterans outside of federal buildings.

 “This day is really about fulfilling our duty to our veterans who have so selflessly served our nation,” said Rangel. “ For example, I am pushing forward H.R.
 2001, the Veterans E-Health & Telemedicine Support (VETS) Act of 2013, which could make the improve the lives of these extraordinary individuals by allowing them to access their health care professionals with greater ease.”